backupbrew/switchbrew/Software Keyboard.md

   - 1: Number pad.
 The buttons at the bottom left/right are only available when the characters at offset 0x16/0x18 are set.
   - 2: QWERTY (and variants) keyboard only.

+## textDrawType

+If the length limit (stringLenMax) is 1..32, the type specified by textDrawType will be used.
+Otherwise, type1 will be used.

+  - 0: The text will be displayed on a line.
+Also enables displaying the Header and Sub text.
+  - 1: The text will be displayed in a box.
+  - 2: Used for DownloadCodes on 5.0.0+.

 ### Key Set Disable Bitmask